 - (I)Though a firearm was used in the current offense, it was inoperable or unloaded.

 - The circumstances listed in paragraph (2) are not exclusive and the court maintains authority to dismiss or strike an enhancement in accordance with subdivision (a).

-Particular Interst for Los Angeles Criminal Attorneys and/or DUI Defense Attorneys Los Angeles are subsection B, D, E and H of paragraph 3 of subsection (c) (highlighted above).
-In opinion of Los Angeles DUI and criminal defense attorneys the judges now has no choice but to reduce punishment for any DUI prior that is older then 5 years.
+Particular Interest for Los Angeles Criminal Attorneys and/or DUI Defense Attorneys Los Angeles are subsections B, D, E, and H of paragraph 3 of subsection (c) (highlighted above).
+In the opinion of Los Angeles DUI and criminal defense attorneys the judges now have no choice but to reduce punishment for any DUI prior that is older than 5 years.
 Additionally, the court has to consider any evidence of mental health issues and/or childhood trauma.
 Lastly, when multiple enhancements are charged, the court must ignore all but one.